 Getting paid under the table can jeopardize your ability to draw disability benefits.
-This primarily applies to Social Security Disability Insurance (SSDI), a program that bridges the gap between the time you suffer a disabling impairment and the time you reach full retirement age.
+Specifically, you may not qualify for Social Security Disability Insurance (SSDI) benefits.
+SSDI is a program that bridges the gap between the time you suffer a disabling impairment and the time you reach full retirement age.

-Was I Paid “Under The Table”?
+Was I Paid “Under the Table?”

 Some jobs are much more likely to pay under the table than others, but it can occur in almost any industry.
 Manual labor, childcare, handyman jobs, and housekeeping jobs are often paid in cash without reporting to the IRS.

-For a free legal consultation, call (412) 424-6079
+For a free legal consultation, call 412-661-1400

-SSDI requires you earn a certain number of work credits to be eligible for benefits.
-You earn these credits by paying Social Security (FICA) taxes on the income you earn.
+The Social Security Administration (SSA) requires you earn a certain number of work credits to be eligible for SSDI benefits.
+You earn these credits by paying Social Security payroll taxes (also known as FICA) on the income you earn.
 If your employer pays you legally and takes out payroll taxes, you will likely earn up to four work credits each year.